 Folsom Zoo Language Trip

-Here, you can listen to audio recordings of the Nisenan and Northern Sierra Miwok language that we shared in our zoo guidebook and on zoo signage, including animal names, plant names, and more.
-You can also download a copy of the zoo map that we shared by clicking here.
+Here, you can listen to audio recordings of the Nisenan and Northern Sierra Miwok language that we shared on zoo signage, including names for animals who live at the zoo and names for more animals and plants that you may see at the zoo.
+You can also check out our zoo language map.

 Animal names

-The Folsom City Zoo Sanctuary is home to a wide variety of native and non-native animals, many of which have names in Nisenan and Miwok.
-Here are the Nisenan and Miwok names for some of the animals who live permanently at the zoo:
+The Folsom City Zoo Sanctuary is home to a wide range of both native and non-native animals.
+Here are the Nisenan and Northern Sierra Miwok names for some of the animals who live permanently at the zoo, which you may have seen on zoo signage that we shared.

 Barn Owl